sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 About the Music page I was looking for a way to put together the 3 containers "Album details", " Buy this album", "Listen this album" in a harmonious and aesthetic manner.
 I didn't like the 3 containers, each one in 1 column, align on the same baseline.
 The idea of the 3 containers with a staggered positioning in 2 columns but harmonious centered with each others pops up by trying various positionings in Balsamiq Wireframes.

-Social Media links in the footer pop with a green color, reminiscent of the Northern Light color in the background.
+Social Media links in the footer hovered with a green color, reminiscent of the Northern Light color in the background.

 #### Framework <a name="Framework"></a>
 Bootstrap 4 - Because I've used Bootstrap years ago and I liked it and because it meets the project requirements "*Incorporate a main navigation menu and structured layout*" I've decided to build this website with Bootstrap 4.